ooexiaoo/ooexiaoo/README.md

 # 💫 About Me:
-🔭 exiasgarden.pages.dev<br>🤝 I’m looking for help with learning JavaScipt<br>🌱 I’m currently learning JavaScript<br>💬 Ask me about Anime<br>⚡ Fun fact I've watched more than 500 anime till date
+🔭 exiasgarden.pages.dev<br>🤝 I’m looking for help with learning JavaScipt<br>🌱 I’m currently learning JavaScript<br>💬 Ask me about Anime<br>⚡ Fun fact I've watched more than 500 anime to date

 ## 🌐 Socials: